What Services Does Palliative Care Provide?

 - Spiritual counseling

-- Empowering patients and caregivers to make the right decisions
+- Empowering patients and caregivers to make decisions that are right for them

 How Long Can You Be in Palliative Care?